Are student health records confidential?

 Is it really necessary to get the Meningitis vaccine?

 Yes.
-Widener University mandates that all incoming students (under the age of 23) provide proof of having been vaccinated for meningitis.
+Widener University mandates that all incoming students (under the age of 23) provide proof of having been vaccinated for meningitis A,C,Y,W-135 or receipt of an approved medical exemption.
 This policy includes both commuters and residents.
 The vaccine is available at Student Health Services.

 Do you offer the Flu vaccine?

 Yes.
-From late September and until supplies are depleted, we offer the Flu vaccine by appointment and during Flu Clinics.
+From late September and until supplies are depleted, we offer the Flu vaccine for $25.00 by appointment and during Flu Clinics.

 Do you give allergy injections at the Student Health Center?